 Vitamin C-Rich Foods May Reduce Cataract Risk

 Shockingly, six out of ten people have some sort of vision impairment corrected by glasses, contacts, or corrective eye surgery.
-And at a young age, we were taught to eat carrots to improve eye sight.
-And now it’s been suggested that the intake of vitamin C-rich foods can prevent cataracts.
-Let’s ‘see’ these vitamin C-rich foods!
+At a young age, we were taught to eat carrots to improve eye sight, and now it's been suggested that the intake of vitamin C-rich foods can prevent cataracts.
+Let's 'see' these vitamin C-rich foods!

 Shockingly, six out of ten people have some sort of vision impairment corrected by glasses, contacts, or corrective eye surgery.
 And at a young age, we were generally taught to eat carrots to improve eye sight.
 But now there is a new player at the game, suggesting its intake can prevent cataracts.
 "See" your way to health with vitamin C-rich foods!